kylesadler/NodeJS-React-MongoDB-starter/README.md

 2. From the main directory, run `npm i` to install dependencies.
 3. Run `npm run build` to build the frontend (use `npm run build-debug` to build with debugging).
 You'll need to run this everytime you make changes to the frontend.
 4. Run `npm start` to start the server on `localhost:8080`.

+## First Time Setup

+1. Change website title in `frontend/public/index.html`.
+2. Generate a favicon, for example with `https://realfavicongenerator.net/`.
+Add the files to `frontend/public`, and add the favicon html header links to `frontend/public/index.html`.